sammyzord/sammyzord/README.md

 # My name is Samuel

-I am a Software Engineering student at the University of Brasilia (UnB).
+As a recent graduate of the University of Brasília (UnB) with a Bachelor's degree in Software Engineering, I am eager and excited to embark on new and challenging opportunities.
 I like solving problems and learning new skills.

 - I like building useful things
 - I'm fascinated by UI/UX